MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 A [rule set](../code-quality/using-rule-sets-to-group-code-analysis-rules.md) is an XML file that stores the severity and suppression state for individual diagnostics.

 > [!NOTE]
-> Rule sets can include rules from both static (binary) code analysis and Roslyn analyzers.
+> Rule sets can include rules from both legacy analysis and code analyzers.

 To edit the active rule set in the rule set editor, right-click on the **References** > **Analyzers** node in **Solution Explorer** and select **Open Active Rule Set**.
 If this is the first time you're editing the rule set, Visual Studio makes a copy of the default rule set file, names it *\<projectname>.ruleset*, and adds it to your project.
 This custom rule set also becomes the active rule set for your project.